 This programme aims to equip students with skills, knowledge, and confidence necessary to pursue graduate careers in the animal sciences or other areas requiring graduates with strong analytical, communication and enquiry skills.
-This course also aims to provide a good overall knowledge of the disciplines of animal science, so students can specialise further at master's level study.
 This will be achieved by providing students with an educational framework in which they can develop their knowledge and understanding of the fundamental principles of animal science in a context where skills development is encouraged and supported as an integral part of the academic experience.
 Students will be encouraged to learn independently and to pursue areas they find particularly interesting in an enquiry-based approach.